Discipleship Meetings

 Pray for them and yourself.

 Consider how often you will meet and how much homework you will assign.
-You could meet biweekly but schedule weekly homework.
+For example, you could meet biweekly but schedule weekly homework.

-Realize that it is possible to meet with 2-3 people at a time.
-However, the more people, the less intimate or transparent the disciples will likely be.
+Realize that it is possible to meet with several people at a time.
+The more people, however, the less transparent the disciples will likely be.
 Never meet alone with someone of the opposite sex.

-You could meet at church, a public place, or in one another’s home.
+You could meet at church, a public place, or a home.
 If necessary, you could even meet online.

 All of this can be adapted to fit your context.

-Also, remember that there will definitely be life circumstances that hinder your and their ability to meet.
-There will also be unforeseen interruptions that keep them from finishing the homework on time.
-It is better that it takes them longer to finish the homework, than if they didn’t finish the homework at all.
+Remember that there will be life circumstances that can hinder your ability to meet.
+There can also be unforeseen interruptions that keep them from finishing the homework on time.
+It is better that it takes them longer to finish the homework, than not to do it at all.

-The list of Topics and Truths are ordered in a way to build off of one another, but you can switch it up according to the needs of the person you are discipling.
+The list of Topics and Truths are ordered in such a way as to build on one another, but you can adjust according to the needs of the person you are discipling.

 Concerning the homework

 Each person is different.
-Some can handle more.
-Some can handle less.
-It should take at least six months to cover all of the topic.
-It is not a race, make it fit for them in their way.
+Some can handle more or less.
+It should take at least six months to cover all of the topics.
+It is not a race.
+Make it fit for them in their way.

 Here is a suggested homework schedule.